 /s/ Frank S. Hermance

 Frank S. Hermance

-Chairman and Chief Executive Officer
+Chairman of the Board and Chief Executive Officer

 A signed original of this written statement required by Section 906 has been provided to AMETEK, Inc. and will be retained by AMETEK, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.